-Histograms of the EE values for each of the QoIs are plotted in Figs. 12-15 for the ultimate and fatigue load metrics (associated exceedance probability plots are shown in Appendix B, Figs. B3 and B4).
+Histograms of the EE values for each of the QoIs are plotted in Figure 12 - Figure 15 for the ultimate and fatigue load metrics (associated exceedance probability plots are shown in Appendix B, Figure 23Figure 21 and Figure 24).
 Here, EE values are colored by wind speed and the black vertical line represents the threshold for each QoI.
-The sharp separation of ultimate load EE values between wind speed bins is evident in Fig. 12.
-A zoomed-in view of the lower count values is shown in Fig. 13.
-The more evenly distributed nature of the fatigue load EE values is further highlighted in the histogram plots depicted in Fig. 14 and zoomed-in views in Fig. 15.
+The sharp separation of ultimate load EE values between wind speed bins is evident in Figure 12.
+A zoomed-in view of the lower count values is shown in Figure 13.
+The more evenly distributed nature of the fatigue load EE values is further highlighted in the histogram plots depicted in Figure 14 and zoomed in Figure 15.
 Unlike ultimate load EE values, all wind speed bins contribute to the outlier count for each QoI.
-Histogram plots of blade-root ultimate and fatigue bending moment EE values are shown in Figs. 16 and 17, respectively.
+Histogram plots of blade-root ultimate and fatigue bending moment EE values are shown in Figure 16 and Figure 17, respectively.
 The sharp separation of ultimate load EE values between wind speed bins is again evident.
 Highlighted in the fatigue load plots is the more even distribution of threshold-exceeding EE values across wind speed bins.

 The grouping of the results by wind speed bin creates an unequal distribution of outliers resulting from each turbine QoI.
 Most notably, blade-root pitching moment accounts for 18% of the total ultimate load significant events, whereas rotor torque accounts for only 5%.
-This suggests that it may be better to tailor the threshold for each QoI but this was deemed overly complicated for this first pass at assessing the sensitivity.
-Additionally, for a given QoI, it is typical for all ultimate load significant events to occur from either the nearor above-rated wind speeds.
-However, fatigue load EE values are more evenly distributed across wind speed bins, as shown in Fig. 14.
+This suggests that it may be better to tailor the threshold for each QoI, but this was deemed overly complicated for this first pass at assessing the sensitivity.
+Additionally, for a given QoI, it is typical for all ultimate load significant events to occur from either the near- or above-rated wind speeds.
+However, fatigue load EE values are more evenly distributed across wind speed bins, as shown in Figure 14.
 The lower significant event counts for ultimate loads is a result of the segregated nature of the ultimate load EE values, as opposed to the more evenly distributed nature of the fatigue load EE values.
-In fact, unlike ultimate load EE values, a large percentage of significant events result from below-rated wind speed cases because of the higher probability of low-wind-speed conditions.
-However, the distribution of fatigue load outliers resulting from each turbine QoI is approximately the same as the distribution for ultimate load outliers, with 14.6 % of outliers resulting from the blade-root OoP bending moment and only 4.3 % resulting from the blade-root pitching moment.
+In fact, unlike ultimate load EE values, a large percentage of significant events result from below-rated wind speed cases because of the higher probability of low wind speed conditions.
+However, the distribution of fatigue load outliers resulting from each turbine QoI is approximately the same as the distribution for ultimate load outliers, with 14.6% of outliers resulting from the blade-root OoP bending moment and only 4.3% resulting from the blade-root pitching moment.
 Note that the QoI (blade-root pitching moment) that contributed the most outliers for ultimate load outliers contributes the least for fatigue load outliers.